rickoslyder/QuickPrompts/README.md

 - 🔍 Organize prompts with categories
 - 🤖 Optional AI-based categorization using your OpenAI API key
 - ✨ **New:** AI-powered Prompt Enhancer to refine your prompts before saving (requires OpenAI API key)
-- 📱 Works with ChatGPT, Gemini, Grok, DeepSeek, T3 Chat, Claude, and Mistral
+- 📱 Works with ChatGPT, Gemini, Grok, DeepSeek, T3 Chat, Claude, Mistral, and Google AI Studio
 - 📦 Stores prompts locally on your device (with optional sync)
 - 🔄 Preserves all formatting and line breaks in your prompts
 - 🖱️ Inserts text at cursor position or replaces selected text